 • Ensures that all real property lease contracts meet the requirements of the Office of the Attorney General.

-• Advises the Office of Fixed Asset Accounting of plans to acquire capital leases.
+• Advises the Office of Financial Reporting of plans to acquire capital leases.
 Provides documentation if requested.

-• Distributes copies of new leases in effect and pertinent information on leased properties to Fixed Asset Accounting, Budget, Facilities Management, Institutional Research and Public Safety.
+• Distributes copies of new leases in effect and pertinent information on leased properties to Financial Reporting, Budget, Facilities Management, Institutional Research and Public Safety.

 • Analyzes documentation and determines that a lease is an operating or a capital lease.